chris-morgan/anymap/README.md

     make

+This includes building the documentation which you may find at ``doc/anymap/index.html``.

+The documentation, with examples, [is also available online](http://www.rust-ci.org/chris-morgan/anymap/doc/anymap/struct.AnyMap.html).

 Future work
 -----------

 I think that the only thing left for this is filling out additional methods from ``HashMap`` as appropriate.

 It’s a very simple thing.
+(The initial implementation time was under ten minutes.)

 Author
 ------